mmdagent-ex/site-doc/content.en/docs/88_fst.md

     ${flag}!=yyy  MODEL_ADD|mei|...
 {{</fst>}}

-Please note that the evaluation of the expression is only once immediately after transitioning to that state.
-Whether the expression holds true or not is only evaluated immediately after the transition to the state, and it does not respond even if the expression holds true during the state stay.
+Remember that expressions are evaluated only once right after the state is entered.

 ### Regular Expressions

-You can use regular expressions for text matching.
-To write it, enclose the entire condition field with `@`.
-The following is an example of a transition description that conditionally matches when a message containing `Station` or `station` arrives in the recognition result (`RECOG_EVENT_STOP`).
+You can match text using regular expressions by enclosing the entire condition field with `@`.
+The following example matches when the recognition result (`RECOG_EVENT_STOP`) contains `Station` or `station`.

 {{<fst>}}
 XXX YYY:
     @RECOG_EVENT_STOP\|.*[Ss]tation.*@  <eps>
 {{</fst>}}

-The range enclosed by `@` is thrown directly to the regular grammar engine, so be careful, for example, `|` needs to be written as `\|` as in the example.
-The regular expression library uses [Google RE2](https://github.com/google/re2).
-Refer to [Google's document](https://support.google.com/a/answer/1371417?hl=ja) etc. for the format.
+The content between `@` is passed directly to the regex engine, so characters like `|` must be escaped as `\|` as in the example.
+The regex library used is Google RE2.
+Refer to Google’s documentation (e.g., https://support.google.com/a/answer/1371417?hl=ja) for syntax details.

-Note that it is a full match, not a partial match.
-Regular expressions that only catch part of it will not match.
-Write the regular expression so that the entire message matches.
+Note that matching is full-match, not substring match.
+A regex that only matches part of the message will not match; write the regex so the entire message matches.

 {{<fst>}}
 # Bad example
 XXX YYY:
     @[Ss]tation@  <eps>
 {{</fst>}}

-After evaluating the regular expression, the sub-match range enclosed in parentheses is automatically assigned to local variables `${1}`, `${2}`, etc. This allows you to extract the matched part into a local variable.
-For example, the following is an example of extracting the model alias name and motion alias name from the `MOTION_EVENT_ADD` message into `${model}` and `${motion}`.
+After evaluating a regex, captured groups are automatically assigned to local variables `${1}`, `${2}`, etc. You can use these to extract matched parts into local variables.
+For example, the following extracts model alias and motion alias from a `MOTION_EVENT_ADD` message into `${model}` and `${motion}`.

 {{<fst>}}
 XXX YYY: